scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    Self-summary distribution over topics :label:`self-summary-sex`

 We further examined online self-presentation by considering the other available essays in the OkCupid data set.
-Previous psychology research suggests that people's preferred music styles are tied to their personalities [Col15]_, and it is possible that this extends to other media, such as books or movies.
+Previous psychology research suggests that a person's preferred music styles are tied to their personalities [Col15]_, and it is possible that this extends to other media, such as books or movies.
 We next analyzed the "Favorite books, movies, shows, music, food" essay.